Billing & Insurance

 - What is your copay and deductible?

+Please call the number on the back of your card to verify if we are in network with your plan.
 If you have any changes to your insurance policy, please let us know and provide updated information as soon as possible.

 Bear Pond Family Medicine & Pediatrics is contracted with the following insurance companies and we agree to file claims on your behalf with these companies.